survivejs/react-book/manuscript/02_developing_with_webpack.md

 - /app
   - index.js
   - component.js
-- /build (automatically generated, no need to create this)
-  - bundle.js
-  - index.html
 - package.json
 - webpack.config.js

-In this case, we'll generate *bundle.js* using Webpack based on our `/app`.
-To make this possible, we should set up some assets and `webpack.config.js`.
+In this case, we'll generate *bundle.js* using Webpack based on our */app*.
+To make this possible, we should set up some assets and *webpack.config.js*.

 ## Setting Up Assets